golota60/found/www/docs/tutorial-basics/router-config.md

 ```

 :::caution

-It does not make sense to specify `data` or `getData` if the route does not have a component as above or a `render` method as below.
+It does not make sense to specify `data` or `getData` if the route does not have a component as above or a `render` method.
 :::